Blue Dots

-"Blue Dots" is the eighth episode of the first series of the Fox sitcom Raising Hope.
+"Blue Dots" is the eighth episode of the first season of the American sitcom Raising Hope.
 The episode was written by Liz Astrof, her first for the series, and was directed by Eyal Gordin.
 The episode premiered November 16, 2010 on the Fox Broadcasting Company.
 The plot follows Jimmy' attempt to get Hope into a better daycare, the revelation that Burt is a sex offender, and the rest of the family becoming sex offenders from the resulting attempt to get Burt's conviction overturned.

 The episode featured actresses Kate Micucci and Cloris Leachman in their recurring roles, and the first appearance of Lou Wagner as lawyer Wally Phipps.
 Critics gave mixed reviews, but praised the performance of Garret Dillahunt and the use of a non-typical plot device.
 According to Nielsen Media Research, it was watched by 5.9 million households in its original airing, reversing a downward trend in ratings in the last two episodes.